1 Bg 15-1972: The Yoga of the Supreme Person

 > material world, but in his liberated state he enters into

-> the spiritual kingdom and becomes the associate of the
+> the spiritual kingdom and becomes an associate of the

 > Supreme Lord.
 There he enjoys eternal bliss, eternal life,